linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/15 Black Scholes Merton.md

 $$ c = 4.
 7 6, \quad p = 0.
 8 1
 $$

-Ignoring the time value of money, the stock price has to rise by  $2.76 for the purchaser of the call to break even.
-Similarly, the stock price has to fall by$ 2.81 for the purchaser of the put to break even.
+Ignoring the time value of money, the stock price has to rise by  \$2.76 for the purchaser of the call to break even.
+Similarly, the stock price has to fall by\$ 2.81 for the purchaser of the put to break even.

 # 15.10 WARRANTS AND EMPLOYEE STOCK OPTIONS